 Louise Hay, in her book, ‘You Can Heal Your Life,’ has done some interesting work in this area.
 I use her book occasionally in my Reiki II work.
 Other references are; Traditional Chinese Medicine diagnostic principals, my own Reiki teacher, Denise Crundall, and my own experience.

 Pain always indicates a separation of some sort from something.
-Usually we say separation from what is the Truth.
+Usually, we say separation from what is the Truth.
 The greater the pain the more important that something is.
 Depending on which part of the head is afflicted the meaning changes.
 Louise Hay suggests that Headaches indicate invalidating the Self out of Fear.
-In Chinese Medicine there are several different kinds of headaches according to the quality of the pain and the location on the head.
-Read on.
+In Chinese Medicine, there are several different kinds of headaches treated according to the quality of the pain and the location on the head (discussed in subsequent paragraphs).

 The top of the head is associated with our connection to the Universe or God.
 Pain here is associated with separation from that higher power.
 It is also associated with the Kidneys and the emotion is Fear.
 Both the Gallbladder and Urinary Bladder channels traverse the top of the head.
 The Gallbladder is associated with Courage, and the Urinary Bladder through its associate with the Kidneys is associated with Fear.
 Du 20 (Baihui) located at the top of the head is used extensively to ‘calm the spirit’ in Chinese Medicine.